 WordPress Duplicator Plugin Settings

-The Duplicator plugin can do more than just backup and restore WordPress sites.
-Options such as enabling debugging, choosing an SQL backup script, setting the archive engine, or managing your Duplicator plugin license are also available.
-Since we are using the free version of Duplicator, we will not go over any Pro Features.
+The WordPress Duplicator plugin can do more than just backup and restore WordPress sites.
+Options such as enabling debugging, choosing an SQL backup script, setting the archive engine, or managing your WordPress Duplicator plugin license are also available.

 - Click Duplicator then Settings in the WordPress Dashboard menu.

 - You will then be able to choose your Duplicator settings.
 Select the tabs to access the available options.

 - Choose your settings as needed, but be sure to click the Save Settings option before changing between tabs.
 Below is a summary of the available options.
 General